 Following a DUI or DWI arrest, people often wonder can you get fired for a DUI charge offense?
 While it’s possible you can lose a job for this accusation, it will also depend on a variety of factors such as what kind of job it is, and what the company policy is for criminal offense records that include DUI-related arrests.
 An employer may in any event decide to terminate a person’s employment, however that does not mean they always will have a legal basis to do so.

 This is a crucial reason that for any person who is worried about what to do for the possibility that you can be fired for drunk or drugged driving, getting professional help by having your particular arrest examined online through us, will help prevent you from making any potential mistakes when you discuss the incident with an employer.
 Furthermore, free DUI lawyer chat is available 24/7 to immediately help with any legal concerns regarding a pending DUI case, as it pertains to your employee rights under current employment law.

-This step is crucial to legally protect your employment rights because once a local defense attorney near you can review your own case information, they will be in a position to discuss any possible options for the best ways how to talk to your employer about a case.
+This step is crucial to legally protect your employment rights because once a we can review your own case information, we will be in a proper informed position to discuss any possible options for the best ways how to talk to your employer about a case.
 If your employment duties require you to be able to drive for the company, or if you got a charged and drive a company car, then you must immediately inform your employer of the DUI-related arrest offense, and about the possibility of a driver’s license suspension.

 Most companies will also need to stay informed of any further updates regarding the the case.
 For example, if a person arrested for the drinking or drug driving offense charge did not mention what happened and continued to drive a company vehicle while their driver’s license was suspended, obviously a person will very likely be fired because of it.
 Particularly since not disclosing the arrest or license suspension is considered reasonable cause for an employee termination.